-Industrial experience can boost your appeal in the jobs market; the School of Chemistry presents various ways to gain it.
+Industrial experience can boost your appeal in the jobs market; the Department of Chemistry presents various ways to gain it.

-The School of Chemistry offers a specific industrial placement programme: MChem Chemistry with Industrial Experience (four years).
+The Department of Chemistry offers a specific industrial placement programme: MChem Chemistry with Industrial Experience (four years).

 This placement will allow you to develop real-world expertise and earn a salary while completing the third year of your degree.
 The transferable skills you gain will help to shape your future career.